All seven of our trainees from our 2017 intake have accepted positions as associates in October 2019, representing a 100% retention rate.

 - Hannah Jones, Commercial Litigation, Leeds

-- Cécile Perrault, Tax Litigation, London
+- Cécile Perrault, Tax Litigation and Investigations, London

 - Elizabeth Biggs, Divorce and Family, London

 Trainee recruitment at Stewarts

 We recruit trainees almost exclusively from our existing paralegal pool, we are one of only a handful of firms to adopt this strategy.